 I am a Professor of Physics at Columbia University.
 Some of my work involves teaching in the Physics Department.
 My research is conducted from Nevis Laboratories.
-(There is also a little Web page on the physics department server which is another place to learn about my research interests.)

 In the state of New York.
 Some other stuff about me: